Menu

 It is an offence to give or sell alcohol to someone underage.
 This includes things like providing alcohol at a party or purchasing alcohol for a minor.
 A person who gives or sells a minor alcohol can be fined up to $10,000 and sentenced to jail for up to two months.

-Never providing a minor with alcohol is an important part of protecting both yourself and the minor from potentially devastating consequences.
+By not providing minors with alcohol, you protect both yourself and the minor from potentially serious consequences.
 However, the fact that you did not supply the alcohol does not mean you have no responsibility.
-Social host liability is an evolving area of the law and hosts may not be able to avoid responsibility just because they did not actually provide the alcohol.
+Social host liability is an evolving area of the law.
+Hosts may not be able to avoid responsibility just because they did not actually provide the alcohol.
 Courts will look at all the circumstances to decide the matter of a duty of care.

 Unsupervised Teen Parties

 It is not at all unusual for high school students to consume alcohol.
-Add access to social media, such as texting, Facebook and Twitter, into the mix and things can get out of hand pretty quickly.
+Add access to social media into the mix and things can get out of hand pretty quickly.
 While people are not generally responsible for the negligent act of another person, there are exceptions.
-Allowing underage drinking in your home or on your property or failing to ensure proper supervision for teen parties could potentially fall into this category.
+Failing to properly supervise teen parties and allowing minors to drink alcohol in your home could fall into this category.

 As mentioned before, this is an evolving area of the law.
-In one case a Court indicated that parents who do nothing more than permit a teenage drinking party are not responsible for everything that a drunken teenager might do after leaving the party.
-However, in another case the Court found that parents do owe a duty of care to people that come into their home.
-Leaving a teenager unsupervised, for example while parents are out of town, could be considered negligent.
+In one case, the parents simply permitted a teenage drinking party in their home.
+The court determined that they were not responsible for everything that a drunken teenager might do after leaving the party.
+However, in another case, a court found that parents do owe a duty of care to people that come into their home.
+Leaving a teenager unsupervised, for example, while parents are out of town, could be considered negligent.

 Determining if someone has been negligent is a complex question that the courts will decide on the facts of the particular case.
-Even an unsuccessful case against you will result in you spending time and considerable amounts of money defending yourself.
-And even if there is no lawsuit, no one wants to be, even indirectly, responsible for someone being seriously injured or killed.
-Given the potential consequences it makes sense to play it safe.
+An unsuccessful case against you will still result in you spending time and money defending yourself.
+Even if there is no lawsuit, no one wants to be involved in a situation where someone is seriously injured or killed.
+Given the potential consequences, it makes sense to play it safe.
 There are steps that people can take to protect both themselves and their guests.

 Having a Party?